MohamadSabha/MERN-BLOG/README.md

 Password: admin123

 ⚠️ Note: This demo account is for testing only.
 Some destructive actions (like deleting users or categories) may affect functionality.
+Users can also sign up using Google OAuth or any email address (fake emails are accepted for testing purposes).

 ### 7. Optional (Production Build)